JBwdn/Latent/TOOL/README.md

 The pipeline should be run on Python>=3 (it was tested on 3.6.5).

 As of Python >= 3.6.5, the script require some python standard library.
 For users who still need to support several packages are required:
-IPython.display, numpy, scipy.stats, pandas, time, keras, sklearn, matplotlib, csv, Biopython, rdkit
+IPython.display, numpy, scipy.stats, pandas, time, keras, sklearn, matplotlib, csv, Biopython, rdkit,h5py

 Configration